springernature/etl/README.md

 <br><br>
 ## Future Stories (Optional)
 Future stories may include features like
-- Reading and writing into SQL tables or any other sources,
+- Reading and writing into XML or JSON file.
 - Add multiple transformations to contents instead of 1.
 - Scaling-up the program to handle multiple files (example: all files in a directory).